This post was most recently updated on January 27th, 2019.

 Depending on the type of your project, the right solution might be just a bit different – although the error seems to be thrown by msbuild during the build/publish action in any case.
 And just like the error says, it’s because a step in the process is failing because it’s trying to use a folder that’s located in a path that’s too long.

 We’ll need to get the feature’s deployment path to be shorter.
-This applies to AT LEAST full-trust solutions, sandboxed solutions and add-in projects.
+This applies to AT LEAST the typical, Classic SharePoint solutions:

 If it’s actually about just a few characters (and it often is), you can try the following solution: